RaminKurkeice/Software-Project/index.md

 #### How to Access Data Display
 1. After opening app from the main page click the "data" button on the bottom left.
 *This will open a new page that shows the power and lux.*
+2. The data display will contain a countdown timer that will tell the user when the next readings will show.
+*This will refresh the values of the power and lux.*
+3. The power and lux image buttons will take the user to their history activities.
+*This will show the history values of the day.*